1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Fortunately, it doesn’t have any trouble accepting any longer 18650 batteries.
 I tried a very long, protected, button-top Nitecore cell, and it didn’t have any trouble fitting.
 The flashlight just worked as expected, unlike the Mateminco FW2 I am reviewing at together with this light.

 I also used the tailcap of the Thor 2 v1 (which I believe to be identical to the v2, but that’s just my assumption).
-And I didn’t have any trouble fitting unprotected flat cells, as the longer Weltool 18350 with USB port.
+I didn’t have any trouble fitting unprotected flat cells, as the longer Weltool 18350 has a USB port.

 So that’s great news, and you can use any battery you have lying around.

-To keep cost low, they probably stayed away from onboard charging.
+To keep the cost low, they probably stayed clear from adding onboard charging.

 For Amp readings, I use a Fluke 77III DMM.
 For higher amps I now use a Fluke 325 True RMS clamp meter.
 For microamps, I use a cheap DMM with an easy-to-use micro amp setting.